LuZhouShiLi/LuZhouShiLi/README.md

 - 🌱 Engaged in backend development, I am interested in distributed systems and high-concurrency systems.
 - 👯 My research focus is on deep learning and signal processing.
 - 👋 I have previously worked at iFlytek and NIO.
+- 🚗 Recently, I started working as a backend development intern at Kuaishou.